 Perfect for lovers of a traditional apple crumble who are feeling like being more experimental with their palette.

 Editor’s Note: We have been informed that Iki+Jime Seafood by Vue has closed.
 We will let you know when we learn more.
 As this is the case, why not try this spot instead…?

 Location: Shop 16/161 Collins St, Melbourne, VIC 3000

-Also in Fitzroy, Melbourne & South Brisbane, QLD.
-Rumoured to be opening in Armadale.
+Also in Fitzroy and Armadale Melbourne & South Brisbane, QLD.

 These range from salted caramel, chocolate mousse, lime and much more.
 The fact that people will queue for hours just to get a pastry from this Croissanterie should speak for itself and if in doubt, you should always trust the opinions of local residents.